-For Teams to function properly (for users to be able to join meetings etc.), customers need to configure their internet access such that outbound UDP and TCP traffic to services in the Teams cloud is allowed.
-For more details, see here: Office 365 URLs and IP address ranges.
+For Teams to function properly, for example, for users to be able to join meetings, customers need to configure their internet access such that outbound UDP and TCP traffic to services in the Teams cloud is allowed.
+For more information, see Office 365 URLs and IP address ranges.

 UDP 3478-3481 and TCP 443

 The UDP 3478-3481 and TCP 443 ports are used by clients to request service for audio visuals.
 A client uses these two ports to allocate UDP and TCP ports respectively to enable these media flows.
 The media flows on these ports are protected with a key that is exchanged over a TLS protected signaling channel.

 Federation provides your organization with the ability to communicate with other organizations to share IM and presence.
 In Teams federation is on by default.
 However, tenant admins have the ability to control federation through the Microsoft 365 admin center.